 Additional Conditions

-- Any event where conditions at a PWS are such that public health protection is compromised or potentially compromised [30 TAC 290.46(q) ]
+- Any event where conditions at a PWS are such that public health protection is compromised or potentially compromised (ACCORDING TO THE STATE RULES) [30 TAC 290.46(q) ]

 - Low pressure (i.e., below 20 pounds per square inch)